 - Caregiver help

-10 Signs of Advanced Stage
+Signs of Advanced Stage Alzheimers

-Individuals do not progress in exactly the same way, but in general, the person in the final stages of dementia will be moving towards needing a full-time caregiver to do all of their daily personal care.
+Individuals do not progress in the same way, but in general, the person in the final stages of dementia will be moving towards needing a full-time caregiver to do all of their daily personal care.
 Occasionally, a person in the late stage will rally, like when my mother-in-law suddenly called my son by name.
 However, in considering the overall condition of the person in late stages, there is a downward progression:

-- Speaking: Frequently there will be a severe decline in the ability to speak.
-Perhaps the person will speak a few words or sounds, or not produce recognizable speech at all.
+- Speaking: Frequently, there will be a severe decline in the ability to speak.
+Perhaps the person will speak a few words or sounds or not produce recognizable speech at all.

 - Mental State: A decline in mental functioning means that many of the most difficult psychological problems like hallucinations, paranoia, and aggressiveness will decline or disappear.

 - Incontinence: In late stages, Alzheimer's individuals generally lose control of their urinary functioning.
-Soon afterward they will also be unable to control their bowels.
+Soon afterward, they will also be unable to control their bowels.

-- Movement: Although some people remain ambulatory, most will have gait disorder and frequently in the late stages they will be wheelchair or bed bound.
+- Movement: Although some people remain ambulatory, most will have gait disorder, and frequently in the late stages, they will be wheelchair or bed-bound.

-- Weight Loss: Partly due to the inability to eat as well as process food, they may have their body weight decline, perhaps to even below 100 pounds.
+- Weight Loss: Partly due to the inability to eat as well as process food, they may have their bodyweight decline, perhaps to even below 100 pounds.
 They may even be in the 70-80 pound range near death.

-- Infections and Seizures: The decline in the brain and immune system leaves the person very vulnerable to other disorders and infections, particularly pneumonia because they often cannot clear out fluids from their lungs and inhale food.
+- Infections and Seizures: The decline in the brain and immune system leaves the person very vulnerable to other disorders and infections, particularly pneumonia, because they often cannot clear out fluids from their lungs and inhale food.

-Certain Things Get Easier
+Some Things Get Easier